Home Remedies to Make You Feel Better from Cold and Flu (Best Natural Remedies to Use for Sore Throat, Fever, Coughs & Congestion)

 Getting sick is no fun.
 At all.
 It's just miserable, and doesn't it seem the older you get the worse it is?
 As I said earlier, the best thing to do is prevent it from happening in the first place!
 But if one does happen to get hold of you or a family member, sometimes you do have to deal with symptoms.

-NOTE: There are times when seeking medical attention is the wise thing to do, and I would NEVER say not to go see a doctor if you feel it's warranted.
-Follow your gut, and as a grandma and previous parent to four young children (now grown up), I say to err on the side of safety.
+NOTE: There are times when seeking medical attention is the wise and responsible thing to do, and I would NEVER say not to go see a doctor if you feel it's warranted.
+Follow your gut, and as a grandma and previous parent to four young children (now grown up), I say to err on the side of safety and common sense.

 And if you'd like to learn more about using herbs safely and with confidence for your own and your family's health, I hope you'll take a look at The Herbal Academy of New England.
 The Herbal Academy is where I've gotten a great deal of my herbal education.